Preparing for the Cost of a New Roof

 How Much Does a New Roof Cost?

-The size and style of the roof may contribute to the overall cost.
+• The size and style of the roof may contribute to the overall cost.
 The height and pitch of your roof are also important factors because there are additional safety and labor costs to consider.

+When creating an estimate, roofers sometimes define costs per roofing square.
 One roofing square is equal to a 10-by-10-foot (100 square feet) area.
 So a 1,700-square-foot roof would be 17 squares.
-A 1,700-square-foot residential roof using standard asphalt shingles typically ranges from $6,000 to $8,500 including tear off of the old roof.
+Currently, squares can range in price from $450 to $750, depending on materials and other costs.

 Getting a New Roof

-If you are replacing your roof as a part of general maintenance, you may have a little more time to prepare for the costs associated with the repairs.
+• If you are replacing your roof as a part of general home maintenance, you may have a little more time to prepare for the costs associated with the repairs.
 It allows you to be more methodical about pricing the project out and selecting a roofer.
 And having a bit of a runway will allow you to start saving and develop a workable budget for the project.

 Paying for Roof Repairs

-Your homeowners’ policy or home warranty may include coverage that could possibly help defray some of the costs, depending on the cause of the damage and the age of the roof.
-If it’s determined that the damage is from normal wear and tear, then it will likely be considered regular maintenance and may not be covered.
+• Your homeowners’ policy or home warranty may include coverage that could possibly help defray some of the costs, depending on the cause of the damage and the age of the roof.

-Also, if your roof is older than 10 years, you may only be eligible for part of the cost determined to be a depreciated value of the roof .
+• Also, if your roof is older than 10 years, you may only be eligible for part of the cost determined to be a depreciated value of the roof.
 Whatever the circumstance, it could be worthwhile to call your insurance company and find out if you’re covered and to what extent.

 Ways to Help Pay for Home Repairs